turingschool/mod-0-curriculum/computer-setup.md

 ### New to Mac?

-If this is your first time using a Mac, it is recommended you do spend some time learning about the basics of using a Mac and getting comfortable with it.
+If this is your first time using a Mac, it is recommended you spend some time learning about the basics of using a Mac and getting comfortable with it.

 **Action Steps:**
 - _(Optional) Watch [this video](https://www.youtube.com/watch?v=67keaaWOKzE&t=0s)_